Untitled X Japan album: Themes

 "Scarlet Love Song" was written by Yoshiki to be the theme song of the animated film adaptation of Buddha.
 After receiving the request, he wrote the song after watching the film and reading the original manga.
 The version included in the film was released digitally on June 8, 2011, but a different one is expected to be included on the album.

 Also released in June 2011, "Jade" was reported as the first single from the album.
 Yoshiki said he wanted the song to show how X Japan is "evolving," but still retain their "beautiful melodies and aggressiveness."
 With the song he also wanted to express the pain that he and the band have experienced; saying "you should just accept it and be positive about it."

 "Born to Be Free" was released on November 6, 2015 and reported as a single from the album.
 Yoshiki said its lyrics kind of describe X Japan; Toshi was brainwashed, and when he came back, he was "kind of in a strange world for a while.
 But when he sings that song, he's like, 'We are free'."

 A song called "Kiss the Sky" will be included on the album.
 Yoshiki called it a "progressive" song like "Art of Life" and the "core song" of the album's story.
 He explained, "Usually a song goes first verse, second verse, and chorus, that kind of structure", but this 10-minute long track kept evolving.
 He also announced plans to add the audience from X Japan's Wembley Arena concert to the end of the song.

 "La Venus" was written for the 2016 documentary film about X Japan, We Are X. Yoshiki already had the idea for it, but when director Stephen Kijak asked him to write the film's ending theme, he started structuring "La Venus" and finished the lyrics.
 The version included on the film's soundtrack is an acoustic one, but Yoshiki described the version that will be included on the album as "very heavy."

 In 2018, Yoshiki teased a song from the album titled "Rockstar" on social media.
 In 2022, he called it a "dance style song" that does not feature every X Japan member, instead other artists participated in its recording.

+On July 28, 2023, X Japan released "Angel" as their first single in eight years.
+The song was originally composed by Yoshiki for his solo career, but he then began to think it would fit X Japan's style well and wanted to add an aggressive element to the "beautiful" melody.
+Lyrically, the drummer said he wanted to write about how people around the world are suffering; "People are hurting, including myself.
+I wanted to emphasize that you will also be loved.
+I'm saying, 'Try to love, don't give up.
+Don't die.'
+That’s also a message to myself."